-In the 24 selected Municipalities, the Programme aims to improve living conditions for the most vulnerable communities, including migrants, refugees, and their host communities in Libya in an inclusive and conflict-sensitive manner by enhancing access to basic services.
-The Italian Agency for Development Cooperation (AICS) will focus its intervention in three macro-sectors (health, education and water sector - including sanitation and hygiene).
+The Programme aims to improve living conditions for the most vulnerable communities, including migrants, refugees, and their host communities in Libya in an inclusive and conflict-sensitive manner by enhancing access to basic services.
+The Italian Agency for Development Cooperation (AICS) will mostly focus its intervention in the health sector, with some additional interventions in the education sector and, to a limited extent, in the water, sanitation and hygiene sector.

-The Programme is carried out in close coordination with the 24 Municipalities and the national Authorities - including the Ministry of Local Governance, Ministry of Planning and relevant line Ministries - and is expected to have multiple positive impacts and changes, including:
+The Programme is carried out in close coordination with the Municipalities and the national Authorities - including the Ministry of Local Governance, Ministry of Planning and relevant line Ministries - and is expected to have multiple positive impacts and changes, including:

 - 1. Enhanced Municipalities' capacity to deliver basic services to communities and vulnerable groups, including migrants, in a context of institutional fragmentation and shortage of resources; - 2.
-Improved strategies for resilience and stabilisation processes, through the capacity building and technical assistance provided by AICS at both central and local levels.
+Improved strategies for resilience and stabilisation processes, through the capacity building and technical assistance at both central and local levels.

-Given the challenging operating context, a conflict sensitivity approach is a specific requirement of this Programme.
-Applicants will be expected to demonstrate how conflict sensitivity will be integrated throughout their actions over the project period as appropriate, in particular identifying, monitoring and reporting conflict sensitivity risks and opportunities as part of context analysis and risk management.
-The partners implementing this action will be expected to actively coordinate on conflict sensitivity initiatives, adhere to Conflict Sensitive Assistance (CSA) Principles for Libya and any other relevant principles developed by the Technical Committee, and ensure that their staff have adequate knowledge and capacity on conflict sensitivity including a focal person on conflict sensitivity.
+Given the challenges to operate in the current context, a conflict sensitivity approach is a specific requirement of this Programme.
+Applicants will be expected to demonstrate how conflict sensitivity will be streamlined throughout their actions over the project period as appropriate, in particular identifying, monitoring and reporting conflict sensitivity risks and opportunities as part of context analysis and risk management - possibly, integrating communication between local communities and authorities/service providers.
+The partners implementing this action will be expected to actively coordinate on conflict sensitivity initiatives, adhere to Conflict Sensitive Assistance (CSA) Principles for Libya and any other relevant principles developed by the Programme Governing Bodies, and ensure that their staff have adequate knowledge and capacity on conflict sensitivity and communication - including dedicated focal persons.